 In Australia, we are all familiar with the legend of the ANZACS through the education system.
-We’ve heard about those brave Aussie soldiers who fought courageously alongside the New Zealanders on the Allies’ side against the Germans and Turks at Gallipoli.
+We’ve heard about those brave Aussie soldiers who fought courageously alongside the New Zealanders on the Allies’ side against the Germans and Ottomans at Gallipoli.
 The name Gallipoli by the way comes from the Greek ‘Καλλίπολη’ which means ‘good city’.
 It should be no surprise then, that Gallipoli was inhabited by some 30,000 Greeks prior to the ANZACS landing in April 19151.
 But when the ANZACS landed, those Greeks had already been eliminated.
 They were given a few hours notice to vacate their homes.
-They were placed in steamers and then sent to the interior, to Turkish villages where they were given the choice of Islam or death.
-Their men were conscripted into the notorious Labour Battalions where most perished due to a lack of food and water.
+They were placed in steamers and sent to the interior, to Muslim villages where they were given the choice of Islam or death.
+Their men were conscripted into the notorious Labour Battalions where most perished due to lack of food and water.
 The Greek Genocide had already begun.

 But why is the Greek Genocide so unknown to most?
 Let's for one moment compare it to the Jewish Holocaust, a genocide most are familiar with.
-In doing so, we will be able to see that the genocide of the Greeks of the former Ottoman Empire, had many similarities with the Jewish Holocaust which was to happen some 20 years later (1933-1945).
+In doing so, we will be able to see that the genocide of the Greeks of the former Ottoman Empire, had many similarities with the Jewish Holocaust which was to commence some 20 years later (1933-1945).